catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 A similar behaviour is observed when creating a new cloud instance.
-It is a best practice in cloud computing for user access to be restricted to authentication using public/private keypairs which allows for access via passwords to be disabled by defaul for greater security.
+It is a best practice in cloud computing for user access to be restricted to authentication using public/private keypairs which allows for access via passwords to be disabled by default for greater security.

 When a new compute instance is launched you supply the public part of an SSH key, that you have access to, as one of the launch parameters, this is then